netgen/NetgenOpenGraphBundle/Resources/doc/USAGE.md

 ### Creating a tagged service

+If provided handlers are not enough for you, you can implement your own.
 All handlers (even the built in ones) are full blown services, so you can require any dependencies you need.
 To register a handler in the container and have it loaded automatically, you need to tag it with `netgen_open_graph.meta_tag_handler` tag.
-See sections below to check out the examples of tagged services.
+See below for an example on how to create a service with the required tag.

 ### Generic handlers

-If provided handlers are not enough for you, you can implement your own.
 To properly define the handler, you need to implement `Netgen\Bundle\OpenGraphBundle\Handler\HandlerInterface` interface, which defines one method `getMetaTags`.

 However, implementing this interface won't give you access to the `Content` object by default.
 In some cases this will be enough, but for the most of the use cases, you will want to have access to it.
 In that case, you